478mkharb/devops-learning/Interview/AWS/06-VPC-Networking/README.md

 It avoids sending the connection over the public Internet and can provide more consistent network performance than Internet-based connectivity.

-Direct Connect by itself does not automatically encrypt traffic.
+Direct Connect is a dedicated private connection, but it does not automatically encrypt application traffic.
+Encryption may be added separately when required.

 ---